-From 1993 to 2004, Elaine R. Jones served as the President and Director-Counsel of LDF, and the first woman to do so.
+From 1993 to 2004, Elaine R. Jones served as the President and Director-Counsel of LDF.
 When Ms. Jones took the helm of the Legal Defense Fund in 1993, she became the first woman to head the organization.
 She brought with her vast experience as a litigator and civil rights activist, as well as a passion for fairness and equality that dates back to her childhood.

 Born in Norfolk, Virginia, Ms. Jones learned about the realities of racism and the importance of idealism from her mother, a college-educated school teacher, and her father, a Pullman porter and a member of the nation’s first black trade union.
 From the age of eight, she knew she wanted to be a lawyer and to commit her life to the pursuit of equal justice.